 This evil king, who ruled the island of Lanka (Sri Lanka), traveled north, where he tricked Rama’s family and abducted Sita.
 The rest of the epic details Rama trying to figure out where Sita was taken.
 And when he eventually does, a great war ensues at Lanka.

 While Rama is a very powerful archer, he doesn’t act alone.
 He makes friends with the monkey king Sugriva by helping him take back the throne from his brother, Valin.
 Sugriva’s subordinate Hanuman then becomes one of Rama’s closest friends and allies, and he also plays a major role in bringing Sita back.

 Pretty much any time you come across depictions of monkeys at Angkor, it’s very likely to symbolize scenes or characters from the Ramayana.

 The Battle of Lanka

-One entire section of the Angkor Wat bas-reliefs depict the Battle of Lanka on a massive scale.
+One entire section of the Angkor Wat bas-reliefs depicts the Battle of Lanka on a massive scale.
 In addition to the huge army of monkeys, don’t miss Ravana with his many heads and arms.